From our Executive Director

-Celebrating our 30th year, the Waldorf School at Moraine Farm continues to strive to instill in our students a strong sense of community, a true enthusiasm for learning, and a deep reverence for nature.
-Now entering our fifth year at Moraine Farm, our thriving Science in Nature Program takes full advantage of this amazing property.
-The Kindergarten curriculum has students outside exploring for the majority of their day, every day.
-We’ve expanded our campus to better accommodate our Early Childhood Program, added a Greenhouse to support more science and gardening learning experiences.
+Founded in 1986, Waldorf School at Moraine Farm strives to instill in our students a strong sense of community, a true enthusiasm for learning, and a deep reverence for nature.
+Our location at Moraine Farm, in the north shore city of Beverly, MA, allows our thriving Science in Nature Program to take full advantage of this amazing property.
+The campus also lends itself perfectly to our Kindergarten curriculum, giving students the opportunity to be outside exploring and experiencing nature on a daily basis.
+Our Early Childhood Program benefits from our location with a recently expanded campus, adding a Greenhouse for our Early Childhood Program for expanded hands-on science and gardening learning experiences.
 There is much that has grown in our 30 years as a school and so much more to come.

 Please scroll to view our faculty and staff below.

 “I wanted to be in a place where students really loved their teachers and were excited to go to school every day and where they got something bigger out of their class time....”- Waldorf School at Moraine Farm Alumna -

 James has a B.A. in English from Oberlin College and recently entered a multi-year program of study to become a certified Waldorf Early Childhood teacher.
 James began volunteering in the early childhood program in 2005 when his first daughter enrolled and began assistant teaching in 2013.
 James’ prior career was as a daily environmental law reporter for Bloomberg BNA in Washington, DC.
 He still enjoys writing on occasion for the school Newsletter.
 James and his wife live in Byfield and have three children at the school.